-- > If the request was in writing, denial must be in writing. - > Reasons for denial must be specific and sufficient. - Just stating a conclusion without explaining specific reasons for denial does not satisfy the requirement of specificity. - If confidentiality of requested records is guaranteed by statute, citation to that statute is sufficient. - If further discussion is needed, a records custodian's denial of access to a public record must be accompanied by a statement of the specific public policy reasons for refusal. - The purpose of the specificity requirement is to give adequate notice of the basis for denial, and to ensure that the records custodian has exercised judgment - Denial of a written request must inform the requester that the denial is subject to review in an action for mandamus under Wis.
+- > If the request was in writing, denial must be in writing. - > Reasons for denial must be specific and sufficient. - Just stating a conclusion without explaining specific reasons for denial does not satisfy the requirement of specificity. - If confidentiality of requested records is guaranteed by statute, citation to that statute is sufficient. - If further discussion is needed, a records custodian's denial of access to a public record must be accompanied by a statement of the specific public policy reasons for refusal. - The purpose of the specificity requirement is to give adequate notice of the basis for denial, and to ensure that the records custodian has exercised judgment.
+The reasons for the denial will be your defense if your determination is appealed. - ➤ Denial of a written request must inform the requester that the denial is subject to review in an action for mandamus under Wis.
 Stat. § 19.37(1), or by application to the local district attorney or Attorney General.
 This language must be included in any transmittal letter where records are redacted or denied.
 (Include this exact language in your denial letter!)